The Benefits of the da Vinci Robotic Prostatectomy

 - Little pain

 - Minimal risk of becoming impotent or incontinent.

 Manual Movements Translated Into Robotic Movements

 We perform this surgery while sitting comfortably at a console in the operating room and viewing the surgery on an enhanced 3D High Definition monitor.
-Our hands are wrapped around joy sticks, which control our movements which are then translated under real time into the scaled movements of a robotic device that enables the operation to take place.
+Our hands are wrapped around joysticks, which control our movements which are then translated under real-time into the scaled movements of a robotic device that enables the surgery to take place.
 The ends of the robotic arms are fitted with miniature surgical instruments that are capable of moving in any direction.
 These endo-wrists can be directed with extreme accuracy and precision.

 David B. Samadi, M.D

 Urologic Oncology Expert and Robotic Surgeon in New York City.